nielstron/pyfronius/README.md

 that is provided via the JSON API of the Fronius Symo.
 It is able to read the system and photovoltaic status.

+The package supports the following data provided by fronius devices:

+Power Flow (System)
+Meter (System and Device Scope)
+Inverter (System and Device Scope)
+Storage (Device Scope only)

 The api can be enlarged based on the official
 [Fronius JSON API V1](https://www.fronius.com/~/downloads/Solar%20Energy/Operating%20Instructions/42%2C0410%2C2012.pdf), pull requests are very welcome.